Skip to content

 Ask yourself, “Do they really need to know this?”
 Or can you drop some details that only 10% or 20% of your readers care about?

-Once the scope is reasonable, cut and polish the remaining text.
+Once the scope is reasonable, cut it down to size and polish the remaining text.

-The easiest way to compress text is to use shorter words, shorter sentences, and shorter paragraphs.
+One way to compress text is by using shorter words, shorter sentences, and shorter paragraphs.

 To see how, check out this quick tip.